thorstenb/odpdown/demo/demo-basics.md

 Second Level Header
 -------------------

-This is a simple paragraph of text, written in a plain text file and flown with fixed 69 characters per line, like a plaintext email.
+This is a simple paragraph of text, written in a plain text file and flown with fixed 50 characters per line, like a plaintext email.

-You can also write _emphasis_, or **strong** emphasis, or even
-***double-emphasis*** in your text.
+You can also write _emphasis_, or **strong** emphasis, or even ***double-emphasis*** in your text.

 ## Blockquote Markup

 ~~~
 ## An alternative way to mark 2nd Level Headers

 > This is a blockquote.
+You can write entire paragraphs
+> like that.
+Again, this is very similar to how emails
+> are formatted and written.
+> Consider markdown inspired by plain-text email.
 >
-> And some more text in this blockquote.
+> And some more text in this blockquote, of course you
+> can again use _emphasis_, or **strong** emphasis, or
+> even ***double-emphasis*** in your text.
+But wait,
+> there's more!
 >
 ~~~

 ## An alternative way to mark 2nd Level Headers

 > This is a blockquote.
+You can write entire paragraphs
+> like that.
+Again, this is very similar to how emails
+> are formatted and written.
+> Consider markdown inspired by plain-text email.
 >
-> And some more text in this blockquote.
+> And some more text in this blockquote, of course you
+> can again use _emphasis_, or **strong** emphasis, or
+> even ***double-emphasis*** in your text.
+But wait,
+> there's more!
 >

 ## List Markup